Kevel Glossary

 Decision API | A RESTful API for delivering ad contents.
 By placing a request to the Decision API, Kevel makes an ad decision and returns a creative in JSON format.
 Replicates the function of the ad code in the web interface |

-Priorities | A setting to serve a flight faster or slower relative to other flights |
+Priorities | A setting to determine which flights have precedence over other flights for serving |

 Sites | The website(s) where ad(s) will display |